High School Admissions Counselors

 We appreciate the time and energy you put forth in helping students find the right college.
 Below is information we hope you can use to assist your students in making their college choices.

 Lake Forest College employs a holistic process to determine an applicant’s admission and future success as a Forester.
-Here is a link to a document that explains our application-reading process (pdf).
 We try to objectively assess the following points:

 • Academic program

 • Community engagement

 • English initiative

 We also have identified additional values that indicate a strong fit:

 Big city connections: Students who want the best of both worlds!
 A residential campus located just 30 miles north of the resources and vibrancy of Chicago.